Bridezillas

 Bridezillas is an American reality television series that airs on WE tv and debuted on June 1, 2004.
 It chronicles the lives of women engaged to be married, casting their busy schedules in an emphatic and sometimes humorous fashion.

-The word "bridezilla" is a portmanteau combining bride with the fictional rampaging beast "Godzilla" to indicate a difficult bride.
+The word "bridezilla" is a portmanteau combining bride with the fictional Japanese rampaging beast "Godzilla" to indicate a difficult bride.
 The word was first used by a Boston Globe writer named Diane White in a 1995 article about difficult brides.

 Format

 A typical episode presents the stories of two brides-to-be, splitting time between both brides.
 The story begins as the bride and groom are introduced, and they describe how they first met and fell in love.
 The bride then explains what she has envisioned for her wedding.
 The remainder of the story shows the events leading up to the wedding, centering primarily on the bride's interactions with members of her family, her groom's family, members of the wedding party and even the wedding's various service providers (wedding planners, caterers, etc.).
 The interactions are generally negative, exposing the featured bride-to-be as uncontrollable, bullying, emotional and using whatever means necessary to get what she wants.
 The story ends with the wedding, the reception and a final concluding interview with the now-wedded couple.

 Episodes are intended to run in sequence, as a single bride's story is told over two episodes.
 For example, the start of Bride B's story will be presented in tandem with the conclusion of Bride A's story.
 On the next sequential episode, Bride B's story concludes while Bride C's story begins.